yeguacelestial/machine-learning-projects/README.md

 # machine-learning-projects

-Projects from book 'Hands-On Machine Learning' by Aurélien Géron
+Machine Learning projects from book 'Hands-On Machine Learning' by Aurélien Géron, and from the Internet.